 30 Days of Spring Clean

-In 2018, our Education Support Officer Cat took up the #30DaysofSpringClean challenge, picking litter every day for 30 days.
+In 2018, our Education Support Officer Cat took up the #30DaysofSpringClean challenge, picking litter every day for 30 days of April

-All you have to do is use #30DaysofSpringClean in your photos!
-Do it for all 30 days and be entered into a draw to become a Clean Up Hero!
+All you have to do is use #30DaysofSpringClean in your photos and tag us @KSBScotland on Twitter, Facebook and Instagram!
+Do it for all 30 days of April and be entered into a draw to become a Clean Up Hero!
 Organisations can get involved, and we will be joining the challenge!

 So many people say Scotland is beautiful, both tourists and people who call it home.
 Scotland is an outdoor paradise with lochs, mountains, beaches and forests to explore, but too many take it for granted and dump their rubbish everywhere.
 This has to change.
 We risk losing the thing we love the most - Scotland's natural beauty - because of litter.